 Our dental office is colorful, child-friendly and boasts a selection of games, toys, Gameboys and educational tools.
 Dr. Bethel and staff aim to make the child feel as welcome as possible during all visits.

-Avoid threatening language-Pediatric dentists and staff are trained to avoid the use of threatening language, like drills, needles, shots, pain, and bleeding.
+Pediatric dentists and staff are trained to avoid the use of threatening language, like drills, needles, shots, pain, and bleeding.
 It is of utmost importance that parents use positive language when speaking about dental treatments with their child, whether it be the first visit or any subsequent visit.

-Provide positive explanations-It is important to explain the purpose of the dental visit in a positive way.
+It is important to explain the purpose of the dental visit in a positive way.
 Explaining that the dentist “helps to keep teeth healthy” is far better than explaining that the dentist “is checking for tooth decay and may have to drill on the tooth if decay is found”.

-Explain what will happen-Anxiety can be vastly reduced if the child knows what to expect.
+Anxiety can be vastly reduced if the child knows what to expect.
 Age appropriate books about visiting the dentist can be very helpful in making the visit more fun.
 Here is a list of parent and dentist-approved books:

 - The Berenstain Bears Visit the Dentist- by Stan and Jan Berenstain